Methodist Curriculum and Call

 Setting: A total of three months of inpatient family medicine at Methodist Hospital

-Learning: Admission, management, and discharge of typical hospital patients, daily sit-down rounds, presentation required by the team at a noon conference based on a case seen during the month
+Learning: Admission, management, and discharge of typical hospital patients, daily sit-down rounds, and presentation required by the team at a noon conference based on a case seen during the month

 NEUROLOGY